Help Your Copy Clients with Their Remarketing Campaigns

 Have you ever had this happen?

-You go online to look for something … say a train set for your nephew’s birthday.
+You go online to look for something … say a new backpack for your niece.
 After some searching, you realize you’re not ready to buy so you postpone your purchase until later.

-Shortly after that, you start seeing online ads for trains, Legos, and other children’s toys.
+Shortly after that, you start seeing online ads for backpacks, lunchboxes, and other back-to-school supplies.

 And maybe you receive an email, giving you a “second chance” at an item you had looked at and nearly purchased.